10 Cities With Best Job MarketsFebruary 11, 2020

 1. San Jose, CA

 At $99,000, San Jose has the highest average income of any city on this list.
 Like San Francisco, its cost of living is higher than normal, but that salary is still impressive.

 San Jose’s unemployment rate is just 2.2%, and non-farm jobs have grown by 2.9%.
 The area is home to hundreds of technology and research firms, including big names like Apple, Lockheed Martin, and the Stanford School of Medicine.

 Maximizing Your Income

 Deciding to relocate can have a big impact on your income and, consequently, your student loan repayment.
 If you do move to another state for a great job and secure a pay increase, you’re a prime candidate for student loan refinancing and you can get a low interest rate on your loan.
-You can get a no-obligation quote from ELFI without affecting your credit score.*
+You can get a student loan refinancing rate quote without affecting your credit score.*